geraldinepascal/FROGS/README.md

 conda activate frogsfunc@3.3.0
 ```

-After that, you just have to switch from one environment to another (with ``` conda activate frogs@3.3.0 or conda activate frogsfunc ``` depending on whether you want to use FROGSFUNC or all the other tools.
+After that, you just have to switch from one environment to another (with `conda activate frogs@3.3.0` or `conda activate frogsfunc@3.3.0` depending on whether you want to use FROGSFUNC or all the other tools.

 ## Check intallation